 You can rely on the special purposes exemption even if you are processing personal data for purposes other than journalism, such as campaigning.
 This is a change from the DPA 1998 when the special purposes exemption applied only when you were processing personal data for journalism.
-The special purposes exemption can also be relied upon by third parties who disclose personal data to journalists for the purposes of journalism.

-To rely on the exemption, you have to have demonstrate a reasonable belief that publication is in the public interest, rather than proving that it definitely is in the public interest.
+To rely on the exemption, you have to demonstrate a reasonable belief that publication is in the public interest, rather than proving that it definitely is in the public interest.
 This distinction is less restrictive than other exemptions under the DPA 2018, reflecting the importance of protecting the special public interest in freedom of expression and information.
 It is designed to respect the independent judgement and expertise of the controller regarding the public interest.
 In other words, your judgement on the public interest is not to be disregarded lightly.

 You can rely on the exemption by satisfying its requirements as explained below.
-Being able to demonstrate that this is the case is not required but may will put you in a stronger position.
+Being able to demonstrate that this is the case will put you in a stronger position.